 Bring global adventures to your classroom with the Safari Museum Education initiative!

-Cultural based, hands on Artifact Travel Trunks may be loaned for four weeks, and the charge is $50.00 plus the cost of shipping (for current museum members, there is no charge except for shipping).
+Cultural based, hands on Artifact Travel Trunks may be loaned for up to 2 weeks, and the charge is $100.00 plus the cost of shipping (for current museum members, there is no charge except for shipping).
 All museum class kits and trunks can be customized to better fit the educators’ curriculum.
 If you have a special subject, call +1 (620) 431-2730 and ask for the education department.
 To ensure availability, please make reservations as early as possible.

 Host a film night at your school or institution and use the trunk for multi-generational family programming.

 Loaning a safari travel trunk lets you explore the world through artifacts, books, and films.

 Tours of the Museum are conducted by our professional staff upon request with at least TWO WEEKS NOTICE PLEASE.
 Pre-arranged groups can book tours Tuesday-Saturday, from 10:00 a.m. to 5:00.
 We have discounted admissions rates for Pre-arranged Tours as follows:

 - School Tours: $4 for Teachers and adult Chaperons